norberttech/aceeditor-bundle/README.md

 # app/config/config.yml

 norzechowicz_ace_editor:
-    base_path: "vendor/ace" # notice! this is starting from "your_project_root/web"!
+    base_path: "vendor/ace" # notice! this is starting from your project's public web root, typically: `%kernel.project_dir%/public`!
     autoinclude: true
     debug: false # sources not minified, based on kernel.debug but it can force it
     noconflict: true # uses ace.require instead of require